![]() |

 This most certainly describes the distinctive and important regional

 footwear called the abarka (ariak, lavarca).
-A famous

-10th Century story illustrates the history
+story illustrates the history and importance of the abarca: Towards

-and importance of the abarca: Towards the end of 985
+the end of 985 Sancho

-his armies, wearing the abarka, successfully negotiated the
+the abarka, successfully negotiated the passes

-of 987 Sancho signs in this way: "Yo, D. sancho, Rey por la gracia
+987 Sancho signs in this way: "Yo, D. sancho, Rey por la gracia

 de Dios sobrenobre Abarka." |